fedcuit/fedcuit.github.com/source/_posts/2014-01-19-testing-with-angular-directives.markdown

     });
 });
 ```
-Not like the first test code, this one needs to verify the data on scope, we need a real scope, also we need to initialize the state of the scope, after we compile the html fragement using the scope, interact with the DOM will affect the scope.
+Not like the first test code, this one needs to verify the data on scope, we need a real scope, also we need to initialize the state of the scope, after we compile the html fragment using the scope, interact with the DOM will affect the scope.

 ## Model manipulation with isolated scope
 ```html